 For example, suppose your users want to gauge current sales revenues in light of previous performance.
 You set up the current period for your model to automatically use the most recent date values available after each data update.
-Then, you set up the following relative time categories: Current Month, Quarter To-Date, Year To-Date, Year To-Date, and Life To-Date.
+Then, you set up the following relative time categories: Current Month, Quarter To-Date, Year To-Date, and Life To-Date.

-- Open the Categories diagram for the time dimension and position the pointer over the right side of the root category.
-The pointer changes to a crosshair. - 2.
-Drag the pointer to the right of the root category.
+1. Open the Categories diagram for the time dimension and position the pointer over the right side of the root category.